 Eighth grade is a transition year between Middle and High School.
 Students hone their time management and habits of work skills, begin to change classes, and expand their knowledge base.

 One of the unique things about our curriculum is that each semester the humanities subject matter rotates and the selected theme is frequently student inspired.
-Here is an overview of what students studied in the 2016/2017 school year.
+Here is an example of how the cross-curriculum model works:

 Theme: Working Conditions